manamiroy/Multiplicative-Reduction-Code/README.md

 # Code for multiplicative reduction of an elliptic curves with a non-trivial odd torsion point
 This repository contains the code that verifies results in Section 2 of the paper *Representations attached to elliptic curves with a non-trivial odd torsion point* by Alexander Barrios and Manami Roy.
-The codes are written by the authors as well.
+The code was written by the authors as well.

 This code was written on SageMath, and the repository consists of 4 files: